Leo Feist

-Leopold Feist (January 3, 1869, New York City – June 21, 1930, Mount Vernon, New York), in 1897 founded and ran a music publishing firm bearing his name.
+Leopold Feist (January 3, 1869, New York City or Mount Verson, New York – June 21, 1930, Mount Vernon, New York) was a pioneer in the popular music publishing business.
+In 1897, Feist founded and ran a music publishing firm bearing his name.
 In the 1920s, at the height of the golden age of popular music, his firm was among the seven largest publishers of popular music in the world.
-Leo Feist, Inc., ran until 1934.
+The company used the motto "You can't go wrong, with any FEIST Song."

+Career

+Feist started his career as a corset salesman, with songwriting as a hobby.
+He had trouble selling his music to a publisher, so he formed his own publishing house.
+He was successful in selling his own music through the new venture, and turned it into a full business, Leo Feist, Inc.

 Leo Feist, Inc.

+The first publishing hit was Smokey Mokes in 1895.
 Feist marketed his publications very aggressively, even by Tin Pan Alley standards.
 He maintained offices in most major cities, each with a regional manager (in Boston, for instance, his delegate was Billy Lang).
 Favored employees were rewarded with corporate largesse; in 1914, for instance, selected managers gathered in Atlantic City, where it was said that "money flowed like water."
+Feist also set up branch offices in several locations abroad, increasing the popularity of American music in Europe and Australia.

 As evidence of the size of his firm, Leo Feist, Inc., was one of seven defendants named in a 1920 Sherman antitrust suit brought by the US Justice Department for controlling 80% of the music publishing business.
 The 7 were Consolidated Music Corporation, Irving Berlin, Inc., Leo Feist, Inc., T.B.
 Harms & Francis, Day & Hunter, Inc., Shapiro, Bernstein & Co., Inc., Waterson, Berlin & Snyder, Inc., and M. Witmark & Sons, Inc.

 "My Blue Heaven," written by Walter Donaldson (music) in collaboration with George Whiting (lyrics), became the biggest song in the history of Leo Feist, Inc. Gene Austin recorded it (Victor 20964), selling over five million copies, and Eddie Cantor plugged it in vaudeville and in the Ziegfeld Follies of 1927.
 It sold over five million copies of sheet music.